weaviate/weaviate-io/developers/weaviate/_parking-lot-old-how-tos/manage-data/multi-tenancy.md

 ## Cross-references

+If multi-tenancy is enabled, you must provide the tenant name to Weaviate while creating, updating or deleting cross-references.

-A cross-reference can be added from a multi-tenancy collection object to:
+You can establish a cross-reference from a multi-tenancy class object to:
-- A non-multi-tenancy collection object, or
+- A non-multi-tenancy class object, or
-- An object belonging to the same tenant.
+- A multi-tenancy class object belonging to the same tenant.

-Multi-tenancy collections require the tenant name (e.g. `tenantA`) when creating, updating or deleting cross-references.
+The example below creates a cross-reference between two objects.
+It links an object in the `MultiTenancyClass` class that belongs to `tenantA`, to an object in the `JeopardyCategory` class:

 <Tabs groupId="languages">
   <TabItem value="py4" label="Python (v4)">